thindil/steamsky/README.md

 bases, engaging in combat, trading goods etc...
 There is no mandatory ending to this game, you may freely play until your character die.
 The game is currently under heavy development, but is in a playable state.
-Steam Sky is available on Linux 64-bit and Windows (development version only) platforms.
+Steam Sky is available on Linux and Windows (development version only) 64 bit platforms.

 ## Game versions
 There are currently 2 versions of the game: